yadayada/acd_cli/docs/transfer.rst

     #. if the upload succeeds
     #. if deduplication is enabled and at least one duplicate is found
-    #. if a file of the same name is present in the remote upload path but the file is not to bei
+    #. if a file of the same name is present in the remote upload path but the file is not to be
        overwritten (deletion then only occurs if the file sizes match)

 Deduplication

     Server-side deduplication prevents completely uploaded files from being saved as a node if another file with the same MD5 checksum already exists. acd\_cli can prevent uploading duplicates by checking local files' sizes and MD5s.
     Empty files are never regarded duplicates.

+Progress indicator

+    To suppress the progress indicator from being displayed on standard output, use the ``--quiet`` flag.